typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-non-null-assertion.md

 ## When Not To Use It

-If you don't care about strict null-checking, then you will not need this rule.
+* If you don't care about strict null-checking, then you will not need this rule.
+* Non-null assetion is required in class-based Vue ([https://github.com/kaorun343/vue-property-decorator](vue-property-decorator)) for Vue component properties defining.

 ## Further Reading